MyHCel/RenderMan-For-Arch/README.md

 * You can delete the "RenderMan-For-Arch" folder once the installation is done.

-* If you plan to use RenderMan for Blender, it is currently compatible only with Blender Versions from 2.83 LTS up to 2.92.
+* RenderMan for Blender is currently compatible with Blender Versions from 2.83 LTS up to 2.93.1.

 ## I think that's all